 Ask students to write allusions and to research the reference.
 Why is the author including a particular allusion?
 Does it contrast a character or theme?
 Emphasize one?
 Does it enhance the reader’s understanding?
 Often, allusions are particular to the setting.

 I find that researching allusions connects students to the story who might not normally find a connection to literature.
 Sometimes, students who prefer nonfiction will become more engaged with literature if they explore factual information from allusions.

 Finally, allow students to choose what literary term stood out to them and ask them to free-write and color on note sheets.
 The activity will have greater meaning that way.
 Even if students’ brainstorm activities for literature don’t result in any profound discovery. . . that’s ok!
 They reviewed the story, took a risk, and realized what doesn’t work.
 But, more often than not, a brainstorming note later connects to anther part of the story, allowing students to experience true learning.

-That is TWENY-FIVE activities for you!
+That is TWENY-FIVE ELA extension activities for you!
 If you’d like this list in a simple PDF, click on the picture below to gain access.

 Implementing various activities and bright spots into literature lessons can give students that spark to make them fall in love with reading.
 Students want the magic that stories bring to them, and with some inspiration and guidance from their teachers, students will experience it.
 The extension activities for literature lessons that make English class memorable, that bring home the memorable teaching pieces often have a bit of pizazz.
 Start with these ideas, and watch student engagement grow.

 What “go to” method would you add for literature lessons?
 How do you dive deeply with students, and build an appreciation of literature?
-I’d love to add more to my lessons, and I hope these ideas give you a starting point.
+I’d love to add more to my lessons, build these into writing extension activities!
+I hope these ideas give you a starting point.